wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Which Teams Are Responsible for How Much Ingested Data?

-When you want to explore which teams are using the most data, follow these exploration steps.
+When you want to find out which teams are using the most data, follow these steps.

 ### Step 1: Examine Ingestion with the Namespace Usage Explorer